-- 5. Turn Feed Adjuster to #4. - 6.
+- 5. Turn Feed limit to #4. - 6.
 Flip the Igniter Switch up into the "AUTO" position. - 7.
 Turn the Temperature Dial to the desired temperature. - 8.
-Turn Mode Selector to Room Temperature or Stove Temperature. - 9.
-Fill hopper with pellets and remove ashes as required.
+Turn Mode Selector to Room Temperature or Constant Burn. - Fill hopper with pellets and remove ashes as required.
 KEEP THE APPLIANCE DOORS AND HOPPER LID CLOSED DURING OPERATION.

-"NEVER USE GASOLINE, GASOLINE-TYPE LANTERN FUEL, KEROSENE, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS TO START OR "FRESHEN UP " A FIRE IN THIS HEATER.
-KEEP ALL SUCH LIQUIDS WELL AWAY FROM THE HEATER WHILE IN USE".
+DO NOT USE CHEMICALS OR FLUIDS TO START THE FIRE.
+FOR EXAMPLE: NEVER USE GASOLINE, GASOLINE-TYPE LANTERN FUEL, KEROSENE, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS TO START OR "FRESHEN UP" A FIRE IN THIS HEATER.
+KEEP ALL SUCH LIQUIDS WELL AWAY FROM THE HEATER WHILE IT IS IN USE.